 ACH (Automated Clearing House)

-The Automated Clearing House or ACH is a network is a secure and efficient nationwide electronic funds transfer system that connects all U.S. Banks.
-The ACH networks acts as a central hub for all EFT (Electronic Funds Transfer) transactions thoughout the U.S. ACH transactions are processed in large batches for both credit and debit transactions.
+The Automated Clearing House or ACH is a network that is a secure and efficient nationwide electronic funds transfer system that connects all U.S. Banks.
+The ACH networks act as a central hub for all EFT (Electronic Funds Transfer) transactions thoughout the U.S. ACH transactions are processed in large batches for both credit and debit transactions.
 The ACH network is ruled and governed by the Federal Reserve and NACHA (National Automated Clearing House Association).

 ACH transactions include:

 - Direct Deposit of payroll

 - Direct Payment of consumer bills such as mortgages, loans, utility bills, and insurance premiums

 - E-commerce payments

 It must be clear that it is very important to receive pre-authorization from the account holder before completing an ACH transaction, in accordance with the rules and regulations of ACH.
 Financial institutions will not be able to simply issue the transactions without this prior authorization.

 Any individual, corporation or other entity that initiates entries into the Automated Clearing House Network

 A participating financial institution that originates ACH entries at the request of and by (ODFI) agreement with its customers.
 ODFI’s must abide by the provisions of the NACHA Operating Rules and Guidelines